MicroPython | 5 min | 18459

 CTRL+Cafter clicking inside the console.
 The

-whilewill be breaked and you can type your commands on it.
+whilewill be breaked and you can type your commands inside the console.
 This could be helpfull when the microcontroller is doing too many task, and the

 - Note for Windows users: